Breadbasket: North America

-In Canada, a major grain-growing area is called the Canadian prairies.
+In Canada, a major grain-growing area is called the Canadian Prairies which include Alberta, Saskatchewan and Manitoba.
 Sometimes the province of Saskatchewan, also known for producing a huge supplement of potash, is further singled out from within this region as the main breadbasket of Canada.

-In the United States, an important region is the Corn Belt, where maize and soybeans are major crops, which generally extends from the Great Lakes south through Missouri.
+In the United States, an important region is the Corn Belt, where maize, wheat and soybeans are major crops, which generally extends from the Great Lakes south through Missouri.
 Further to the west in both the United States and Canada, east of the Rocky Mountains, is the Wheat Belt, where the climate is too severe for maize or soybeans.

 The Palouse region of Eastern Washington state is often referred to as the Breadbasket of the Pacific Northwest, due to its high production of cereal wheat and lentils.

 During the Civil War, the Shenandoah Valley was known as the Breadbasket of the Confederacy.

 Additionally, the San Joaquin Valley in California has also been called the breadbasket of the world.
 The San Joaquin Valley produces the majority of the 12.8% of the United States' agricultural production (as measured by dollar value) that comes from California.
 Grapes—table, raisin, and, to a lesser extent, wine—are perhaps the valley's highest-profile product, but equally (if not more) important are cotton, nuts (especially almonds and pistachios), citrus, and vegetables.
 70% of the world's and 100% of the U.S. supply of almonds comes from the valley.
 Oranges, peaches, garlic, tangerines, tomatoes, kiwis, hay, alfalfa and numerous other crops have been harvested with great success.
 According to the 2002 Census of Agriculture's ranking of market value of agricultural products sold, nine of the nation's top 10, and 12 of the top 20, producing counties are in California.